-Brian D. Shekell is a Senior Attorney with the Labor and Employment Practice Group in Clark Hill’s Detroit office, where he has developed expertise in labor law, employment litigation, and complex class action lawsuits involving wage and hour claims and retiree health care disputes.
+Brian D. Shekell is a Member with the Labor and Employment practice group in Clark Hill’s Detroit office, where he has developed expertise in labor law, employment litigation, and complex class action lawsuits involving wage and hour claims and retiree health care disputes.
 Brian’s experience includes:

 - Successfully defending a charter school in a representation election in the first National Labor Relations Board (NLRB) election held under the new election rules.